nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Who this guide is for

-This guide is intended for software developers who wish to work on ***RIZZ***ipe, be it to add new features or to patch existing bugs.
+This guide is intended for software developers who wish to work on ***RIZZ***ipe, whether to add new features or to patch existing bugs.
 The source code may be found **[here](https://github.com/AY2223S2-CS2103T-T13-2/tp)**.

 Developers are free to propose changes under any of the following categories, provided the justification is stated within your Pull Request **description**:
 - Bug Fixes
 - New Features
-- Adding of new Libraries/Dependencies as well as new Features
+- Adding of new Libraries/Dependencies or new Features

 <div markdown="block" class="alert alert-success">

 :bulb: **Tip**: To get started, you may [fork](https://github.com/AY2223S2-CS2103T-T13-2/tp/fork) this repository and create a feature [branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) within your fork.
-After which, submit a [pull request](https://github.com/AY2223S2-CS2103T-T13-2/tp/compare) to us!
+Afterward, submit a [pull request](https://github.com/AY2223S2-CS2103T-T13-2/tp/compare) to us!

 </div>

 ### How to Use
 This developer guide is broken down into 4 main sections:
-1. **[Design](#design)**, which aims to detail the overall design and architecture of RIZZipe,
+1. **[Design](#design)**, which provides details on the overall design and architecture of RIZZipe,
-2. **[Feature Implementation](#feature-implementation)**, which aims to detail the implementation of some notable features of RIZZipe,
+2. **[Feature Implementation](#feature-implementation)**, which covers the implementation of some notable features of RIZZipe,
-3. **[Requirements](#appendix-requirements)**, which aims to detail the software requirements of RIZZipe, and
+3. **[Requirements](#appendix-requirements)**, which outlines the software requirements of RIZZipe, and
-4. **[Instructions for manual testing](#appendix-instructions-for-manual-testing)**, which aims to detail steps that software testers can take in order to test RIZZipe.
+4. **[Instructions for manual testing](#appendix-instructions-for-manual-testing)**, which details steps that software testers can take to test RIZZipe.

 Any unfamiliar RIZZipe-specific terms can be found in the [glossary](#glossary) below.